What is a "rate lock period"?

-In addition to choosing the shorter lock period, there are more ways you may be able to score the lowest rate.
-The bigger the down payment, the lower your rate will be, since you will have more equity from the beginning.
-You can pay points to lower your rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for some is to pay points to reduce the interest rate over the term of the loan.
-You will pay more initially, but you'll save money in the long run.
+There are other ways to get a reduced rate, besides choosing a shorter rate lock period.
+A bigger down payment will get you a better interest rate, since you will have more equity at the start.
+You can pay points to bring down your rate over the life of the loan, meaning you pay more up front.
+One strategy that is a good option for some is to pay points to improve the rate over the term of the loan.
+You'll pay more initially, but you'll save money, especially if you don't refinance early.

 At Custom Lending Group, we answer questions about this process every day.
-Give us a call at 7072522700.
+Give us a call: 7072522700.

 Got a Question?